49 Different Types of Snakes in Florida

 These types of snakes in Florida appear similar to that of cottonmouths.

-Green water snakes typically reach lengths of 30-55 inches (76-140 cm).
-There are only a few reports of them in the far western part of the Panhandle region, making them incredibly rare in Florida.
+Green water snakes typically reach 30-55 inches (76-140 cm).
+Only a few reports of them are in the far western part of the Panhandle region, making them incredibly rare in Florida.

 37. Glossy Swamp Snake